 Years ago, a father and son spent two summers by the lake in New Hampshire.
-Now they're back for the fall foliage and a near-vertical train ride that turns their views of the state on end.
+Now they're back for the foliage and a near-vertical train ride you shouldn’t miss.

 In the afternoon, we take the Kancamagus Highway, or the Kanc, through the White Mountain National Forest toward Bretton Woods.
 We're staying at a motel calledThe Lodge, which is across from the Mount Washington Hotel, a grandiose estate where the Allied nations signed agreements in 1944 creating the World Bank and the International Monetary Fund.
 (Guests can stay the night there, too, although the rates are really expensive.)
 Our dinner later that night atFabyan's Station Restaurantis a bit disappointing, mainly because Dad is peeved that the guy at the next table gets the last order of pot roast.
 He settles for the salmon in lemon sauce—a poor substitute for a man with meat on the brain.

 Rte.
 302, Bretton Woods, 800/258-0330, mtwashingtonhotel.com, from $99

 16 N. Main St., Wolfeboro, 603/569-1919, raspberry tart 75¢

 Fabyan's Station Restaurant